Procurement legislation

 - find contracts worth more than £30,000

 We are changing our procurement system this year (2025).
-Therefore, if you have been doing business with us you will need to register onto our new Procurement System to receive opportunities and access to Tenders.
+Therefore, if you have been doing business with us, you will need to register onto our new procurement system to receive opportunities and access to tenders.
+You can get guidance on the Supplier Portal.

 View our contract register of existing contracts.
 You can improve and narrow your search by choosing the 'Enfield Council' search option.